openshift/enhancements/enhancements/rhcos/multi-stream.md

 the time we potentially migrate a host from RHEL9 to RHEL10 that can be done via bootc?

+Do OLM Operators get to choose which OSes they support or not?
+I don't think they should be able to.
+Most unprivileged workloads will not know or care due to the container compatibility matrix.
+Privileged workloads that interact directly with the host OS should support both and part of the goal here will be clearly articulating that going forward it's mandatory to support the two latest major OS versions.

 ## Test Plan

 OpenShift TRT team has recommended that we approach CI in a similar manner to